kit-barnes/smartLEDdimmer/README.md

 Status LEDs
 -----------
-The Adafruit Huzza ESP8266 breakout module has 2 LEDS (one red and one blue) which are used to indicate device status.
+The Adafruit Huzza ESP8266 breakout module has 2 LEDs (one red and one blue) which are used to indicate status.
 The red one will be lit during startup and whenever the button is pressed.

 - During firmware update - Red LED flashing once every half-second